TorontoDataScientistsWithoutBorders/TorontoDataScientistsWithoutBorders.github.io/_posts/2017-06-16-Gradient-Boosting-Machine.md

 author: Yue
 ---

-Gradient boosting is a popular idea to imrpove the efficiency of weak learners.
+Gradient boosting is a popular idea to improve the efficiency of weak learners.

 ---